ezeoleaf/awesome-golang-repositories/README.md

 [elasticsql](https://github.com/cch123/elasticsql): convert sql to elasticsearch DSL in golang(go)

 [meetup-golang-httpexpect](https://github.com/andreburgaud/meetup-golang-httpexpect): Go code and examples used during the GoMN meetup on 6/19/2021
 [tableflip](https://github.com/cloudflare/tableflip): Graceful process restarts in Go
+[katas](https://github.com/ympons/katas): I :heart: algorithms and competitive programming.
+In this repo, I share some of my solved challenges and hacks.